orieasterly/portfolio/README.md

   - **Metric Definition and Calculation:**
     - Defined key performance indicators (KPIs) such as Kg per man hour and cost per kg.
-    - Utilzing DAX - Microsoft Power Pivot to aggregrate and visualized data.
+    - Utilized DAX - Microsoft Power Pivot to aggregate and visualize data.

   - **Comparison Analysis:**
-    - Compare current performance metrics with performance from the previous year and establish budgetary targets.
+    - Compared current performance metrics with performance from the previous year and established budgetary targets.

   - **Visualization:**
-    - Data modeling and visualization With Microsoft Power Pivot.
+    - Conducted data modeling and visualization with Microsoft Power Pivot.
-    - Interactive and intuitive dashboards to present key insights to stakeholders.
+    - Developed interactive and intuitive dashboards to present key insights to stakeholders.

   - **Insightful Reporting:**
     - Created detailed reports highlighting trends, areas of improvement, and potential cost-saving opportunities.